Amplitude-Developer-Docs/amplitude-dev-center/docs/experiment/guides/troubleshooting/variant-jumping.md

 Important things to note when debugging a user timeline include:

 1. Did you introduce any [targeting changes](#targeting-changes) while your flag/experiment was active?
 Could the timing of this change have effected the variant assigned to this user?
+Check the flag/experiment version history by clicking on the version number.
 2. What is the bucketing key used in the flag/experiment?
 Does the value for this property change between assignments/exposures for this user?
 3. Does the user seem have "missing" exposures or assignment events?
 If so the "missing" event may have been sent for a "different" user.
 4. Does an assignment not have a user property that is expected?
 If so, double check the server upload timestamp of the assignment event vs surrounding active events.
 You may notice that events sent from the client are actually uploaded and received after the assignment event, even if the client order is different.